grahamc/git-multi/README.md

 # git multi

+**THIS IS A THOUGHT EXPERIMENT.
+DO NOT USE IT.
+UNSAFE.
+YOU COULD DIE.**

 `git multi` aims to provide a simple interface for interacting with multiple repositories in a single directory.